Understanding User Experiences of Computer Use Agents: Design Space and Opportunities for Building Agent UX Prototypes: Related Work

-Meanwhile, agent development is a subset of prompt development that contains its own unique challenges.
-However, this topic remains understudied.
-To our knowledge, the only studies are \citet{epperson2025interactive}'s and \citet{hao2025flowforge}'s formative studies on developers of multi-agent workflows.
-While some challenges align with those of developing LLM prompts, like a lack of debugging support~\cite{liang2025prompts, liang2025understanding}, other challenges, such as wrangling long agent conversations and managing a large design space of how to decompose task, define agent interactions, assign agent responsibility, and configure individual agent behavior, are unique to this setting.
-To assist with agent development, FlowForge~\cite{hao2025flowforge} uses a node-based interface to scaffold the process of defining, viewing, and editing agentic workflows.
+Like other generative AI applications, developing agent UX largely involves writing natural language prompts that are embedded in the application~\cite{zamfirescu2023johnny, liang2025prompts, subramonyam2025prototyping}. \citet{subramonyam2025prototyping} found that the prototyping process of generative AI UX requires rapid exploration of prompts and consideration of UI components an AI might use to interact with a user.
+However, the process of developing agent UX is understudied.
+To our knowledge, the most relevant works are agent development tools, including \citet{epperson2025interactive}'s and \citet{hao2025flowforge}'s formative studies on developers of multi-agent workflows.
+Documented challenges include wrangling long agent conversations, managing a large design space of how to decompose task, defining agent interactions, assigning agent responsibility, and configuring individual agent behavior.
+To assist with the complexities of agent development, several agent developer tools in both research~\cite{hao2025flowforge, epperson2025interactive} and practice~\cite{zapier2026zapier, n8n2026n8n, openai2026agentbuilder, langchain2026langgraph} have emerged.
+Many of these tools, including FlowForge~\cite{hao2025flowforge}, Zapier~\cite{zapier2026zapier}, n8n~\cite{n8n2026n8n}, OpenAI AgentBuilder~\cite{openai2026agentbuilder}, and LangGraph~\cite{langchain2026langgraph}, rely on node-based interfaces to scaffold the process of defining, viewing, and editing agentic workflows.

-In this work, we extend the literature on prompting, including \citet{zamfirescu2023johnny}'s study on non-AI expert prompting, by exploring how non-experts design prompts for agent experiences and how we can support such prompting needs using no-code scaffolds.